Serge Chaloff

 After leaving Raeburn’s band in late 1945, Chaloff moved between four bands in 1946 – Sonny Berman’s Big Eight, Bill Harris’ Big Eight, The Ralph Burns Quintet and Red Rodney’s Be-Boppers – before forming his own group, The Serge Chaloff Sextet, and recording four tracks for Savoy Records, three of which he wrote and arranged.

-Second Herd, The Four Brothers Band
+Second Herd, The Four Brothers Band, Heroin Addiction

 In 1947, Chaloff joined Woody Herman’s band Second Herd, an offshoot of which, The Four Brothers Band – named after Herman’s four saxophonists, Chaloff, Stan Getz, Zoot Sims and Herbie Stewart (and later Al Cohn) – started performing and recording on their own.
 He was featured as a soloist on many of Herman’s records, including the track “Man, Don’t Be Ridiculous,” where he demonstrated a technical facility that was “quite without precedent on the instrument,” wrote critic Joop Visser in the liner notes to Serge Chaloff: Boss Baritone (Proper Records, 2011).